-Most rashes are not serious and will go away on their own, even without treatment.
-If a rash hurts, appears suddenly, or does not go away, it may signal a more serious problem.
+Most rashes are not serious and will go away independently, even without treatment.
+If a rash hurts, appears suddenly, or does not go away, it may indicate a more serious problem.

-Prompt medical treatment can ease the pain and treat the rash.
+Prompt medical treatment may ease the pain and treat the rash.